DiegoAuzaDev/Mastering-Java/README.md

 In most situations, the **int** type is most practical.
 If you want to represent the number of inhabitants of our planet, you'll need to resort to **long**.
 The byte and short type are mainly intended fo specialized applications.

-## Reference vs Objected vs Instance vs Class
+## Reference vs Objects vs Instance vs Class

 ### Reference